blind-contours/CVtreeMLE/README.md

 standard error, confidence intervals and p-values are derived from the influence curve of this estimator.

 We can also look at the v-fold specific results.
-For inconsistent rules this gives better interpretability with valid statistical inference.
+This gives the analyst the ability to investigate how stable the estimates and rules are.
+These results are the same as standard sample splitting techniques and therefore have proper variance estimates and p-values.
 Below we show the v-fold specific interactions found with fold specific estimates of our ATE target parameter and variance estimates from the fold specific IC.

 ``` r
 mixture_v_results <- sim_results$`V-Specific Mix Results`